kevinschmidtG/iamdeny-next2025/README.md

 This Terraform configuration sets up a series of security guardrails within a Google Cloud organization using IAM Deny Policies and Organization Policies.
 It aims to restrict specific high-privilege permissions and enforce organizational standards at both the organization and a designated folder level.

 Key components include:
-* An organization-level IAM Deny Policy targeting specific administrative permissions on resources tagged with `iam_deny=enabled`.
+* An organization-level IAM Deny Policy targeting specific administrative permissions on resources tagged with a user-defined tag (e.g., `iam_deny=enabled`). **Note:** You must replace the placeholder tag IDs in `main.tf` with your actual tag key/value IDs.
 * A folder-level IAM Deny Policy restricting Billing, Security (including numerous Security Command Center permissions), and Networking permissions on resources *unless* they have any tag applied.
 * A Custom Organization Policy Constraint to prevent the use of the primitive `roles/owner` role.
 * An Organization Policy restricting the usage of specific Google Cloud services (`securitycenter.googleapis.com`, `accessapproval.googleapis.com`) within a designated folder.